joshbegley/nyt-latest/previous.md

 `Jones likes what the Cowboys have on offense, led by Dak Prescott, and believes they have the bones of a good defense in 2026.`\
 https://nytimes.com/athletic/6909761/2025/12/21/cowboys-lose-jerry-jones-changes/

 **J.J.
-McCarthy’s hand injury could complicate Vikings’ QB future despite win over Giants**\
+McCarthy's hand injury could complicate Vikings' QB future despite win over Giants**\
 `The second-year QB was solid Sunday prior to the injury, and the Vikings hope it won't further stunt his growth and development.`\
 https://nytimes.com/athletic/6909834/2025/12/21/jj-mccarthy-hand-injury-vikings-giants/